DataSF/draft-publishing-standards/formats/date-and-time.md

 * [date\_extract\_woy\(\)](https://dev.socrata.com/docs/functions/date_extract_woy.html) - extracts the week of the year as an integer between 0 and 51 \(inclusive\)
 * [date\_extract\_y\(\)](https://dev.socrata.com/docs/functions/date_extract_y.html) - extracts the year as an integer

-> **Note:** the functions above start counting at 0; when providing these fields in a dataset, start from 1 per the table above. @@Jason - why are these different?

 ## Durations

 Durations can be automatically calculated if you provide a separate start and end period in your dataset.
 If you also want to provide a duration, please:

-* Provide the milliseconds between the start and end period
+* Provide the milliseconds between the start and end period (include the duration unit in the data dictionary)
-  * Milliseconds can be rolled up to any other time interval and is the most precise and flexible representation
+  * Milliseconds can be rolled up to other time intervals
 * Use duration in your column name but prepend with a useful descriptor, e.g:
   * flight\_duration
   * response\_duration